SubhodI/porosity-contracts/README.md

 ### 4. Ownership contract
 ***
-ownership contract has following mechanisms
+Ownership contract has following mechanisms
 * Controlling ownershipof the contract.
 * Claming ownership of the contract.
 * To block incoming ether to prevent accidental loss of Ether.